konffen/CSGO-autoexec/README.md

 Change to -tickrate 64 if you want to practice smokes for Valve MM

+Add -allow_third_party_software if you want to use Game Capture in OBS Studio (won't allow you to play trusted MM)

 Enter launch options at
 `Steam > Library > Counter-Strike: Global Offensive (right-click) > Properties > Set Launch Options...`